sstok/contributing/_old/protocol/git/README.md

 Gush automates common maintainer and contributor tasks.
-Including the batch tagging of issues/pull request, merging pull requests with complete details and updating the copyrigth header of source files.
+Including the batch tagging of issues/pull request, merging pull requests with complete details and updating the copyright header of source files.

 Gush is written in PHP but can be used with any type of project or language.